stephen70/CSGOPredictionPublic/README.md

 # Sports Prediction for CS:GO

 An attempt at predicting match winners for the team-based game CS:GO using various machine learning/statistical learning methods, including linear regression, logistic regression, linear discriminant analysis, random forests and neural networks.
 A re-write to fix bugs and increase efficiency is currently underway.
 Using only a few features and with no parameter tuning, classification accuracy is at 61%.
-See histogram.png for an example of how inseparable the win/loss classes are.
+See histogram.png for an example of how closely related the win/loss classes are.

 Features (re-written):
 - Average percentage of rounds won against all common opponents